bankless-academy/bankless-academy/public/lesson/decentralized-exchanges.md

 # What is Liquidity?

-Liquidity in the crypto space refers to a marketplace’s ability to facilitate digital asset buys & sells at fair prices.
-When liquidity is high, prices are more stable; When liquidity is low, prices are more volatile.
+Liquidity in the crypto space refers to a marketplace’s ability to facilitate digital asset buys and sells at fair prices.
+When liquidity is high, prices are more stable; when liquidity is low, prices are more volatile.
 As users are generally attracted to fairer prices, `DEXs` aim to have high liquidity across all of their liquidity pools.

 High liquidity means there is a high quantity of tokens in the liquidity pool — generally a 50/50 valuation split of the two tokens users are trading in and out of the pool.
-For example, the USDC & ETH pool on Balancer facilitates all trades between this `token pair` on their platform.
+For example, the USDC/ETH pool on Balancer facilitates all trades between this `token pair` on their platform.
 When there are more tokens, users making trades through the pool have less impact on the 50/50 asset balance, which helps prices remain stable.
 The amount by which any trade throws off this balance is known as `price impact`.